drakkan/test-github-actions/docs/full-configuration.md

   - `proxy_allowed`, List of IP addresses and IP ranges allowed to send the proxy header:
     - If `proxy_protocol` is set to 1 and we receive a proxy header from an IP that is not in the list then the connection will be accepted and the header will be ignored
     - If `proxy_protocol` is set to 2 and we receive a proxy header from an IP that is not in the list then the connection will be rejected
+  - `post_connect_hook`, string.
+Absolute path to the command to execute or HTTP URL to notify.
+See [Post connect hook](./post-connect-hook.md) for more details.
+Leave empty to disable
+- **"sftpd"**, the configuration for the SFTP server
+  - `bind_port`, integer.
+The port used for serving SFTP requests.
+Default: 2022
+  - `bind_address`, string.
+Leave blank to listen on all available network interfaces.
+Default: ""
+  - `idle_timeout`, integer.
+Deprecated, please use the same key in `common` section.
+  - `max_auth_tries` integer.
+Maximum number of authentication attempts permitted per connection.
+If set to a negative number, the number of attempts is unlimited.
+If set to zero, the number of attempts are limited to 6.
+  - `banner`, string.
+Identification string used by the server.
+Leave empty to use the default banner.
+Default `SFTPGo_<version>`, for example `SSH-2.0-SFTPGo_0.9.5`
+  - `upload_mode` integer.
+Deprecated, please use the same key in `common` section.
+  - `actions`, struct.
+Deprecated, please use the same key in `common` section.
+  - `keys`, struct array.
+Deprecated, please use `host_keys`.
+    - `private_key`, path to the private key file.
+It can be a path relative to the config dir or an absolute one.
+  - `host_keys`, list of strings.
+It contains the daemon's private host keys.
+Each host key can be defined as a path relative to the configuration directory or an absolute one.
+If empty, the daemon will search or try to generate `id_rsa` and `id_ecdsa` keys inside the configuration directory.
+If you configure absolute paths to files named `id_rsa` and/or `id_ecdsa` then SFTPGo will try to generate these keys using the default settings.
+  - `kex_algorithms`, list of strings.
+Available KEX (Key Exchange) algorithms in preference order.
+Leave empty to use default values.
+The supported values can be found here: [`crypto/ssh`](https://github.com/golang/crypto/blob/master/ssh/common.go#L46 "Supported kex algos")
+  - `ciphers`, list of strings.
+Allowed ciphers.
+Leave empty to use default values.
+The supported values can be found here: [crypto/ssh](https://github.com/golang/crypto/blob/master/ssh/common.go#L28 "Supported ciphers")
+  - `macs`, list of strings.
+Available MAC (message authentication code) algorithms in preference order.
+Leave empty to use default values.
+The supported values can be found here: [crypto/ssh](https://github.com/golang/crypto/blob/master/ssh/common.go#L84 "Supported MACs")
+  - `trusted_user_ca_keys`, list of public keys paths of certificate authorities that are trusted to sign user certificates for authentication.
+The paths can be absolute or relative to the configuration directory.
+  - `login_banner_file`, path to the login banner file.
+The contents of the specified file, if any, are sent to the remote user before authentication is allowed.
+It can be a path relative to the config dir or an absolute one.
+Leave empty to disable login banner.
+  - `setstat_mode`, integer.
+Deprecated, please use the same key in `common` section.
+  - `enabled_ssh_commands`, list of enabled SSH commands. `*` enables all supported commands.
+More information can be found [here](./ssh-commands.md).
+  - `keyboard_interactive_auth_hook`, string.
+Absolute path to an external program or an HTTP URL to invoke for keyboard interactive authentication.
+See [Keyboard Interactive Authentication](./keyboard-interactive.md) for more details.
+  - `password_authentication`, boolean.
+Set to false to disable password authentication.
+This setting will disable multi-step authentication method using public key + password too.
+It is useful for public key only configurations if you need to manage old clients that will not attempt to authenticate with public keys if the password login method is advertised.
+Default: true.
+  - `proxy_protocol`, integer.
+Deprecated, please use the same key in `common` section.
+  - `proxy_allowed`, list of strings.
+Deprecated, please use the same key in `common` section.
+- **"ftpd"**, the configuration for the FTP server
+  - `bind_port`, integer.
+The port used for serving FTP requests.
+0 means disabled.
+Default: 0.
+  - `bind_address`, string.
+Leave blank to listen on all available network interfaces.
+Default: "".
+  - `banner`, string.
+Greeting banner displayed when a connection first comes in.
+Leave empty to use the default banner.
+Default `SFTPGo <version> ready`, for example `SFTPGo 1.0.0-dev ready`.
+  - `banner_file`, path to the banner file.
+The contents of the specified file, if any, are diplayed when someone connects to the server.
+It can be a path relative to the config dir or an absolute one.
+If set, it overrides the banner string provided by the `banner` option.
+Leave empty to disable.
+  - `active_transfers_port_non_20`, boolean.
+Do not impose the port 20 for active data transfers.
+Enabling this option allows to run SFTPGo with less privilege.
+Default: false.
+  - `force_passive_ip`, ip address.
+External IP address to expose for passive connections.
+Leavy empty to autodetect.
+Defaut: "".
+  - `passive_port_range`, struct containing the key `start` and `end`.
+Port Range for data connections.
+Random if not specified.
+Default range is 50000-50100.
+  - `certificate_file`, string.
+Certificate for FTPS.
+This can be an absolute path or a path relative to the config dir.
+  - `certificate_key_file`, string.
+Private key matching the above certificate.
+This can be an absolute path or a path relative to the config dir.
+If both the certificate and the private key are provided the server will accept both plain FTP an explicit FTP over TLS.
+Certificate and key files can be reloaded on demand sending a `SIGHUP` signal on Unix based systems and a `paramchange` request to the running service on Windows.
+  - `tls_mode`, integer.
+0 means accept both cleartext and encrypted sessions.
+1 means TLS in required for both control and data connection.
+Do not enable this blindly, please check that a proper TLS config is in place or no login will be allowed if `tls_mode` is 1.
+- **webdavd**, the configuration for the WebDAV server, more info [here](./webdav.md)
+  - `bind_port`, integer.
+The port used for serving WebDAV requests.
+0 means disabled.
+Default: 0.
+  - `bind_address`, string.
+Leave blank to listen on all available network interfaces.
+Default: "".
+  - `certificate_file`, string.
+Certificate for WebDAV over HTTPS.
+This can be an absolute path or a path relative to the config dir.
+  - `certificate_key_file`, string.
+Private key matching the above certificate.
+This can be an absolute path or a path relative to the config dir.
+If both the certificate and the private key are provided the server will expect HTTPS connections.
+Certificate and key files can be reloaded on demand sending a `SIGHUP` signal on Unix based systems and a `paramchange` request to the running service on Windows.
+  - `cors` struct containing CORS configuration.
+SFTPGo uses [Go CORS handler](https://github.com/rs/cors), please refer to upstream documentation for fields meaning and their default values.
+    - `enabled`, boolean, set to true to enable CORS.
+    - `allowed_origins`, list of strings.
+    - `allowed_methods`, list of strings.
+    - `allowed_headers`, list of strings.
+    - `exposed_headers`, list of strings.
+    - `allow_credentials` boolean.
+    - `max_age`, integer.
+  - `cache` struct containing cache configuration for the authenticated users.
+    - `enabled`, boolean, set to true to enable user caching.
+Default: true.
+    - `expiration_time`, integer.
+Expiration time, in minutes, for the cached users.
+0 means unlimited.
+Default: 0.
+    - `max_size`, integer.
+Maximum number of users to cache.
+0 means unlimited.
+Default: 50.
 - **"data_provider"**, the configuration for the data provider
   - `driver`, string.
 Supported drivers are `sqlite`, `mysql`, `postgresql`, `bolt`, `memory`
   - `name`, string.
 Database name.
 For driver `sqlite` this can be the database name relative to the config dir or the absolute path to the SQLite database.
 For driver `memory` this is the (optional) path relative to the config dir or the absolute path to the users dump, obtained using the `dumpdata` REST API, to load.
 This dump will be loaded at startup and can be reloaded on demand sending a `SIGHUP` signal on Unix based systems and a `paramchange` request to the running service on Windows.
 The `memory` provider will not modify the provided file so quota usage and last login will not be persisted